amogorkon/justuse/README.md

 I also remember how I had some code in a jupyter notebook that did 'import opencv' but I had not noted which actual version I had initially used.
 When I tried to run this notebook after a year again, it failed in a subtle way: the call signature of an opencv-function had slightly changed.
 It took quite a while to track down what my code was expecting and when this change occured until I figured out how to fix this issue.
 This could've been avoided or at least made a lot simpler if my imports were somehow annotated and checked in a pythonic way.
 After I complained about this in IRC, nedbat suggested an alternative functional way for imports with assignments: `mod = import("name", version)` which I found very alien and cumbersome at first sight - after all, we have an import statement for imports, and *there should be one and preferrably only one way to do it* - right?

 Well, those shortcomings of the import statement kept bugging me.
 And when I stumbled over the word 'use' as a name for whatever I was conceiving, I thought "what the heck, let's try it!" - how hard could it be?!
 Pretty hard!
-But now use() can cover all my original usecases and there's even more to come!
+But now use() can cover all the original usecases and there's even more to come!

 # Examples